-All export functions and the Insert Tape command are executed from the Control GUI.
+All export functions and the Insert Tape command are executed from the System Management App.
 The Import Tape function uses the command-line interface.
 DIVA Core enables more than one set of tapes (whether spanned or not) to be exported to and imported from a single file.

 Newly imported objects will have only one instance - the instance residing on the tape(s) that was imported.
-You also have the option to import an object as an instance of another object already existing in the DIVA Core database.
-The Import Utility requires your specification of a target tape group for newly imported tape objects.
-The new objects will belong to the identified tape group and not the tape group of the DIVA Core system from which it was exported.
+You also have the option to import an object as an instance of another object already existing in the Core database.
+The Import Utility requires your specification of a target Tape Group for newly imported tape objects.
+The new objects will belong to the identified Tape Group and not the Tape Group of the DIVA Core system from which it was exported.

-The Export/Import functionality is compatible with complex objects and has additional fields for the advanced formatting and functionality available in DIVA Core release 8.1.
+The Export/Import functionality is compatible with complex objects and has additional fields for the advanced formatting and functionality available in DIVA Core release 8.2.

-Note: The exported metadata from a DIVA Core 8.1 export cannot be imported into DIVA Core releases before 7.0.
-However, exported metadata created from releases of DIVA Core before 8.1 can be imported into the DIVA Core 8.1 system.
+Note: The exported metadata from a DIVA Core 8.2 export cannot be imported into DIVA Core releases before 7.0.
+However, exported metadata created from releases of DIVA Core before 8.2 can be imported into DIVA Core 8.2 system.